Extracting researchers based on affiliations and publications history¶

 There are a few important things to keep in mind:

-structure in publications.
-However they don’t have the same meaning: for publications, the field contains the sum of all authors’ research organizations, while for researchers, that’s the sum of all research organizations a single individual has been affiliated to throught his career (as far as Dimensions knows, of course!).
+• In researchers, research_orgs contains the set of all research organizations a single individual has been affiliated to throughout his/her career (as far as Dimensions knows, of course!).

 So, in the real world we often have scenarios like the following one: